singlewire/icm-python-client/README.md

 # DEPRECATION NOTICE

 This library is now deprecated and no longer maintained.
-We recommend using a popular and active Ruby HTTP client such as [requests](https://github.com/kennethreitz/requests).
+We recommend using a popular and active Python HTTP client such as [requests](https://github.com/kennethreitz/requests).

 # InformaCast Mobile REST Python Client